Defund the Police – Top 3 Pros and Cons

 Amid the Black Lives Matter protests following the death of George Floyd in Minneapolis, Minnesota, on May 25, 2020, calls to “defund the police” began to populate protest signs and social media posts.

-According to the most recent data available, police departments received about $114.5 billion nationwide in 2017 from state and local governments, up from $42.3 billion in 1977.
+According to the most recent data available, departments received about $129 billion nationwide in 2020 from state and local governments, up from $42.3 billion in 1977.
 Police budgets have made up around 4% of total state and local budgets since 1977.
+According to the Urban Institute, “from 1977 to 2020, in 2020 inflation-adjusted dollars, state and local government spending on police increased from $45 billion to $129 billion, an increase of 189 percent.”
+Individual cities or counties may allocate more (or fewer) funds to police departments.
+The 2017 Los Angeles city budget, for example, provided 23% of the budget to police, while 9% of Los Angeles county’s budget went to policing.
 About 97% of police budgets go toward operational costs such as salaries and benefits.
-However, individual cities or counties may allocate more funds to police departments.
-The 2017 Los Angeles city budget, for example, provided 23% of the budget to police, while 9% of Los Angeles county’s budget went to policing.
-[7] [8] [9]
+[7] [8] [9] [61]

 In June 2020, 64% of Americans opposed the abstract idea of defunding the police, while 34% supported the movement.
 60% were against reallocating police budget funds to other public health and social programs, while 39% were in favor.
 [10]